FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

 **Array Messaging**
-If you are using ``MessageArray1D``, ``MessageArray2D`` or ``MessageArray3D`` then you must specify the corresponding array index when outputting a message.
-It is important that only 1 agent writes a message to each index (if ``SEATBELTS`` is enabled then multiple outputs to the same index will raise an exception).
+If you are using :class:`MessageArray<flamegpu::MessageArray>`, :class:`MessageArray2D<flamegpu::MessageArray2D>` or :class:`MessageArray3D<flamegpu::MessageArray3D>` then you must specify the corresponding array index when outputting a message.
+It is important that only 1 agent writes a message to each index (if `SEATBELTS` is enabled then multiple outputs to the same index will raise an exception).

 .. tabs::